edricwong28/Character-Creator/README.md

 This application is a database storage application for users to store customizable character data for personal use or other users critique.

-Technologies: javascript, react.js, firebase, html, css, bootstrap
+Technologies: html, css, bootstrap, pure, reaact.js, javascript, firebase

 ![Icon](/screenshots/placeholder.PNG)